Predicting milk traits from spectral data using Bayesian probabilistic partial least squares regression: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank the members of the VistaMilk Science Foundation Ireland (SFI) Research Center, and in particular the members of the VistaMilk Spectroscopy Working Group, for discussions that contributed to this work.\\ This publication has emanated from research conducted with the financial support of Science Foundation Ireland and the Department of Agriculture, Food and Marine on behalf of the Government of Ireland under Grant Number [16/RC/3835] - VistaMilk.
+The authors would like to thank the members of the VistaMilk Science Foundation Ireland (SFI) Research Center, and in particular the members of the VistaMilk Spectroscopy Working Group, for discussions that contributed to this work.
+The authors are grateful to the editors and the two anonymous reviewers for comments and suggestions that have materially improved the article.\\ This publication has emanated from research conducted with the financial support of Science Foundation Ireland (SFI) and the Department of Agriculture, Food and Marine on behalf of the Government of Ireland under grant number (16/RC/3835) and the SFI Insight Research Centre under grant number (SFI/12/RC/2289\_P2).